 Mohsin Hamid is the internationally bestselling author of Moth Smoke, The Reluctant Fundamentalist, How to Get Filthy Rich in Rising Asia, and Discontent and Its Civilizations.
 His award-winning novels have been adapted for the cinema, shortlisted for the Man Booker Prize, and translated into more than 30 languages.
 His essays and short stories have appeared in the New York Times, the Washington Post, and The New Yorker, among many other publications.
 Hamid now resides in Lahore, his birthplace, after living for a number of years in New York and London.

 FIND BOOKS FOR CLUBS

 Award-winning actor, producer, designer, library supporter and avid reader Sarah Jessica Parker is the honorary chair for Book Club Central.
-In this role, Ms. Parker will select books throughout the year to share her joy of reading and discussing good books with readers everywhere.
+In this role, Ms. Parker selects books throughout the year to share her joy of reading and discussing good books with readers everywhere.